Time Bandits: Filming

+Japanese release

+The theatrical release in Japan was 1983.
+At cinemas outside of major metropolitan areas, preview screenings were shown as a double feature alongside the domestic production Harmagedon.
+Therefore, for commercial reasons on the part of the distributor who wanted to sell it as a children's programme, editing was carried out in a manner unique to Japan that "neglected the true intent of the work."
+Part of the scene of Robin Hood and the cannibal couple, and the last scene where the parents disappear were cut, resulting in a running time of approximately 103 minutes, approximately 13 minutes shorter than the original.

+The last scene was used uncut when it was aired on TV ("Sunday Western Movie Theater" broadcast on 10 January 1988).
+Each videogram version (LD, DVD, Blu-ray) released in Japan is the original full-length version.

 Reception

 Box office

 The film was released in the US on 6 November 1981 and opened at number one at the box office for the weekend, grossing $6,507,356 from 821 theatres.
 The film remained number one for 4 weeks and grossed $36 million in the United States and Canada on a budget of $5 million (£2.2 million), and was the 13th highest-grossing film of the year in North America.

 The film was re-released in the US on 12 November 1982 and grossed a further $6 million to take its gross to $42.4 million in the United States and Canada.